 - Banish it – replace it with a generative and constructive voice.

 However, the only way that you are ever going to feel truly comfortable is to put yourself out there and practice.
 Becoming a confident communicator won’t happen after one presentation, it’s a process.
 But if you practice and commit to creating a space for yourself in meetings, it won’t be long before you are holding your own.
 We know that these tips will have you well on your way to becoming a more powerful and in command presenter.
-If you’d like to know more about stepping up and presenting with authority, take a look at The Confident Communicator 1-day workshop.
+If you’d like to know more about stepping up and presenting with authority, take a look at The Art Of Influence 1-day workshop.
 The workshop will teach you valuable tools to deal with these challenging situations.
 So they become a lot less intimidating.

 The Colin James Method® Facilitators train corporate executives to improve their professional communication skills with a proven methodology.
 Our highly trained Facilitators and Coaches are recognised for their experience in their fields and have worked with many individuals and organisations around the world to master the art of communication.